-Star of the week: Arcturus | EarthSky.org
+Arcturus cuts through the galaxy’s disk | EarthSky.org

 Arcturus is the brightest star north of the celestial equator.
 What does that mean?
 Imagine that Earth’s equator can be projected onto the sky.
 This line above Earth’s equator is called the celestial equator.
 It divides the sky into northern and southern hemispheres, just as Earth’s equator does for Earth.
 The three brightest stars of the sky – Sirius, Canopus and Alpha Centauri – are south of the celestial equator.
 Meanwhile, Arcturus is the brightest star in the northern part of the sky.
 It is only marginally brighter than the northern hemisphere’s second-brightest star, Vega.
 To the eye, Arcturus and Vega reign as co-stars in the northern half of the sky.

 History and mythology of Arcturus.
-Arcturus’ constellation Bootes – the Herdsman – is sometimes pictured as guarding the Great Bear, or Ursa Major, which contains the Big Dipper asterism.
+Arcturus’ constellation Boötes – the Herdsman – is sometimes pictured as guarding the Great Bear, or Ursa Major, which contains the Big Dipper asterism.
 We sometimes hear Arcturus called the Bear Guard.

 In China, the constellation for which Arcturus is the chief star was sometimes called the Dragon.
-In some classical Greek stories, Bootes was Icarus, who in another story flew too close to the sun.
-Passing directly over the Hawaiian Islands, Arcturus was a particularly important navigational star to the islands’ native inhabitants and other Polynesians.
+In some classical Greek stories, Boötes was Icarus, who in another story flew too close to the sun.
+Passing directly over the Hawaiian Islands, Arcturus was a particularly important navigational star to the islands’ indigenous inhabitants and other Polynesians.

 The translation may be questioned, but Arcturus is among the few stars mentioned in the Bible. (“Which maketh Arcturus, Orion, and Pleiades, and the chambers of the south” – Job 9:9 and “Canst thou bring forth Mazzaroth in his season? or canst thou guide Arcturus with his sons?” – Job 38:32, KJV.)